apache/gravitino/docs/how-to-build.md

   for macOS.
 For the details of "docker-connector", please see [docker-connector](https://github.com/wenjunxiao/mac-docker-connector)
   , `$GRAVITINO_HOME/dev/docker/tools/mac-docker-connector.sh`, and
   `$GRAVITINO_HOME/dev/docker/tools/README.md` for more details.
-+ Alternatively, you can use OrbStack to replace Docker for macOS, please see [OrbStack](https://orbstack.dev/), with OrbStack you can run Gravitino integration tests without needing to install "docker-connector".
++ Alternatively, you can use OrbStack as a replacement for Docker for macOS, please see [OrbStack](https://orbstack.dev/).
+With OrbStack you can run Gravitino integration tests without needing to install the "docker-connector".
 :::

 ## Quick start